ChenLiu-1996/ChenLiu-1996.github.io/blogs/ExplainDragGAN/Readme.md

-# Chen Liu's Technical Blogs

-## How DragGAN Works: A Technical Deep Dive
+# How DragGAN Works: A Technical Deep Dive
+Chen Liu

+### Overview
+This is a technical blog post that digs into the technical details of DragGAN --- specifically, its methods section.

 ### Citation
 If you find this Technical Blog useful in your research or wish to refer to it, please use the following BibTeX entry.